- UPDATED March 2026

 - EXPERT REVIEWED

-My highest verification level.
+Our highest verification level.

 This badge means the guide has been independently reviewed by a qualified expert—usually a researcher, PhD, or clinician—who has validated the accuracy and balance of the final content.